zenglenn42/opengl-tutorial-tbb/README.md

 	make
 	make install

-At that point, I can now build from within Xcode.
-There's probably a more unified way to do all this, but I'm trying not too snarled up in build generality.
+With that out of the way, I can now build from within Xcode IDE for a better dev workflow.
+There's probably a more unified way to do all this, but I'm trying not to get too snarled up in build generality.